Alberto Ciccia, PhD

 - Assistant Professor of Genetics & Development

-Alberto Ciccia is an Assistant Professor in the Department of Genetics and Development and the Herbert Irving Comprehensive Cancer Center.
+Alberto Ciccia is an Associate Professor in the Department of Genetics and Development and the Herbert Irving Comprehensive Cancer Center.
 Dr. Ciccia obtained his Ph.D. from the London Research Institute at University College London, where he worked in the laboratory of Dr. Stephen West.
 In 2007, he joined as a postdoctoral fellow the laboratory of Dr. Stephen Elledge at Harvard Medical School.
 In 2014, he was appointed Assistant Professor at Columbia University Medical Center.

 Dr. Ciccia’s laboratory is interested in elucidating the mechanisms by which the DNA damage response (DDR) operates to maintain genome integrity.
 The DDR plays a critical role in human disease and mutations in DDR genes cause more than 40 genetic disorders affecting the development of nervous, reproductive and immune systems and predisposing individuals to premature aging and cancer (Ciccia and Elledge, Mol Cell, 2010).
 During his previous studies, Dr. Ciccia identified and characterized five novel DNA repair factors that prevent the development of cancer and genetic disorders, including the DNA nucleases EME1 and EME2, the Fanconi anemia associated protein FAAP24, the Schimke immuno-osseous dysplasia protein SMARCAL1 and its related factor ZRANB3 (Ciccia et al, Mol Cell, 2007; Ciccia et al, Genes Dev, 2009; Ciccia et al, Mol Cell, 2012).
 Dr. Ciccia is currently utilizing biochemical and genetic tools to identify novel components of the DDR.